S-Threepio/Cryptochain-Blockchain-Application/README.md

 # Cryptochain
-A Cryptocurrency-Blockchain project
+A Cryptocurrency-Blockchain project using Express JS and Redis Pub Sub model

-To start this project you need to follow below steps :

 # SETUP : Install Redis
 - this project uses Redis server for publish subscribe model.